civol/HDLRuby/README.md

 ```

 While requiring care, properly designed method can be very useful for clean code reuse.
-For example the following method allows to start the execution of a block after a given number of cycles:
+For example, the following method allows to start the execution of a block after a given number of cycles:

 ```ruby
 def after(cycles,rst = $rst, &code)